altineller/fximu/README.md

 ### ROS Software for FXIMU imu sensor board

 This repository contains the client software for fximu.
 This is the only package you need to install in order to run fximu.
 If you want to do firmware development please look at fximu_firmware.
+See [HOWTO.md](HOWTO.md) on notes for operations.

 ![fximu v1c](doc/fximu_v1c.jpg)